 The Sensor – Optical vs Laser

-Well, there is one advantage that laser mice have over optical mice, and it’s that they can be used on any surface, even transparent ones such as glass.
-However, on the downside, there can be some noticeable jitter during slow mouse movements, as laser mice can analyze a surface more deeply than optical mice can.
+However, there is still one advantage that laser mice have over optical mice, and it’s that they can be used on any surface, even transparent ones such as glass.
+However, on the downside, there can be some noticeable jitter during slow mouse movements, as laser mice analyze a surface more deeply than optical mice can.
 In a way, they are actually more accurate than they need to be.

 Sensitivity – DPI

 Well, when it comes to regular desktop use, no, there isn’t.
-In gaming, however, the extra DPI can come in handy.
+In gaming, however, the extra DPI can actually come in handy.